 Quality Pet Care in Walnut Creek

 In addition to our core veterinary services, Ygnacio Animal Hospital offers pet maintenance and quality of life services for your pet (and for you).
-We offer anal gland expression for dogs and nail trimming for dogs and cats so you can leave some of the more unpleasant and anxiety-inducing elements of pet care to professionals.
+We offer anal dog gland expression and nail trimming for dogs and cats so you can leave some of the more unpleasant and anxiety-inducing elements of pet care to professionals.

 It can be easy for an amateur to accidentally hurt their pet when helping them with their anal glands or overgrown nails; fortunately, the professionals at Ygnacio Animal Hospital are experienced in restraining animals without causing them undue discomfort and will make the service as pleasant an experience as possible for your cat or dog.